chengshiwen/influx-tool/README.md

   influx-tool [command]

 Available Commands:
-  cleanup     Cleanup unused measurements help        Help about any command transfer    Transfer influxdb persist data on disk from one or more to targets
+  cleanup     Cleanup measurements with regexp help        Help about any command transfer    Transfer influxdb persist data on disk from one to another

 Flags:
   -h, --help      help for influx-tool